SuperKITTEN69/JavaScript/README.md

 # You need to install NodeJS to be able to use these scripts. (https://nodejs.org)

+#In case you wanna use the HTML files you won't need NodeJS!
 ________________________________________________________________________________

 AnimalBreedChooser.js - Helps you choose which breed of animal to get.